Elvis Presley: 1935–1953: early years

-Teenage life in Memphis

 In November 1948, the family moved to Memphis, Tennessee.
-After residing for nearly a year in rooming houses, they were granted a two-bedroom apartment in the public housing complex known as the Lauderdale Courts.
-Enrolled at L. C. Humes High School, Presley received only a C in music in eighth grade.
-When his music teacher told him that he had no aptitude for singing, he brought in his guitar the next day and sang a recent hit, "Keep Them Cold Icy Fingers Off Me", to prove otherwise.
-A classmate later recalled that the teacher "agreed that Elvis was right when he said that she didn't appreciate his kind of singing".
-He was usually too shy to perform openly and was occasionally bullied by classmates who viewed him as a "mama's boy".

-In 1950, he began practicing guitar regularly under the tutelage of Lee Denson, a neighbor two and a half years his senior.
-They and three other boys—including two future rockabilly pioneers, brothers Dorsey and Johnny Burnette—formed a loose musical collective that played frequently around the Courts.
-That September, he began working as an usher at Loew's State Theater.
-Other jobs followed at Precision Tool, Loew's again, and MARL Metal Products.
-Presley also helped Jewish neighbors, the Fruchters, by being their shabbos goy.
+Enrolled at L. C. Humes High School, Presley received a grade of C in music in eighth grade.
+When his music teacher said he had no aptitude for singing, he brought in his guitar and sang a recent hit, "Keep Them Cold Icy Fingers Off Me".
+He was usually too shy to perform openly and was occasionally bullied by classmates for being a "mama's boy".
+In 1950, Presley began practicing guitar under the tutelage of Lee Denson, a neighbor.
+They and three other boys, including two future rockabilly pioneers, brothers Dorsey and Johnny Burnette—formed a loose musical collective.

-During his junior year, Presley began to stand out more among his classmates, largely because of his appearance: he grew his sideburns and styled his hair with rose oil and Vaseline.
-In his free time, he would head down to Beale Street, the heart of Memphis's thriving blues scene, and gaze longingly at the wild, flashy clothes in the windows of Lansky Brothers.
+During his junior year, Presley began to stand out among his classmates, largely because of his appearance: he grew his sideburns and styled his hair.
+He would head down to Beale Street, the heart of Memphis' thriving blues scene, and admire the wild, flashy clothes at Lansky Brothers.
 By his senior year, he was wearing those clothes.
-Overcoming his reticence about performing outside the Lauderdale Courts, he competed in Humes' Annual "Minstrel" show in April 1953.
-Singing and playing guitar, he opened with "Till I Waltz Again with You", a recent hit for Teresa Brewer.
-Presley recalled that the performance did much for his reputation: "I wasn't popular in school ...
+He competed in Humes' Annual "Minstrel" Show in 1953, singing and playing "Till I Waltz Again with You", a recent hit for Teresa Brewer.
+Presley recalled that the performance did much for his reputation: I wasn't popular in school ...
 I failed music—only thing I ever failed.
-And then they entered me in this talent show ... when I came onstage I heard people kind of rumbling and whispering and so forth, 'cause nobody knew I even sang.
-It was amazing how popular I became in school after that."
+And then they entered me in this talent show ... when I came onstage, I heard people kind of rumbling and whispering and so forth, 'cause nobody knew I even sang.
+It was amazing how popular I became in school after that.